JeffreySarnoff/QNaNs.jl/README.md

 (true, true)
 ```

-When the information carried is costly to aquire, and one of two payload is usually the more importantd,  a pairing function may propogate more than one payload.
-This is easiest whith smaller payloads.
-Pairing starts with zero and stops as zero is unpaired.
-The initial pair: ``pair(pair(zero, first_payload),second_payload)``.

 #####William Kahan on QNaNs

 NaNs propagate through most computations.
 Consequently they do get used. ... they are needed only for computation, with temporal sequencing that can be hard to revise, harder to reverse.
 NaNs must conform to mathematically consistent rules that were deduced, not invented arbitrarily ...